hazel-noack/pycountry-wrapper/README.md

 try:
     does_not_exist = Country.from_alpha_2("EN")
-except CountryDoesNotExist:
+except ValueError:
-    # if the country wasn't found, this exception is thrown
+    # if the country wasn't found, a ValueError is raised
     pass
 ```